NordicWayInterchange/interchange/README.md

 testing, and so the container ports will already be in use.

 ### Development environment
-- Run `generate-keys.sh` to get keys and certs necessary for simulating a client/server relationship.
+- Run `qpid/generate-keys.sh` to get keys and certs necessary for simulating a client/server relationship.
 These will be generated in `tmp/keys/`.
 - make sure you've run `mvn clean install` in both `interchangenode` and `debugclient` so the jars are available for your builds/tests